-Example | Tauira 4 - Change of purpose
+Example | Tauira 4 - Change of purpose from sale to long-term investment

 In 2021, Olive started using an online investment platform.
 She used a filter to sort various New Zealand companies by the highest price change, as she was looking to earn extra money by selling shares for profit.